Need to talk? Call 1800 882 436.

 • Weighted blankets are not safe for children, especially babies sleeping in cots who may roll onto their tummy.

-• Weighted blankets were originally recommended by occupational therapists for children with sensory processing disorders.
+• Weighted blankets were first used by occupational therapists (OTs) for children with sensory processing disorders.

-• There is no evidence that weighted blankets improve sleep or anxiety.
+• There is not enough proof that weighted blankets improve sleep or anxiety.

 What are weighted blankets?